Berea-College-CSC-226/p01-final-project-wyatt-santosb2-1/README.md

 ## Instructions

-❗️Exclamation Marks ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
+️Exclamation Marks ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
 (This means that your final README should have no ❗️in it!)

 ️**Author(s)**: Wyatt McQueen, Bernave Santos